-Students not meeting the minimum academic requirements for non-conditional or conditional acceptance may be provisionally accepted.
-Provisionally accepted students are those students who have a high school GPA below 2.0 or do not meet the minimum combined SAT and/or ACT score required for admission (see Criteria for Admission).
-Students provisionally accepted will be required to take the College's designated placement test prior to registering for their first semester.
-The placement test results will determine the placement of students in either learning support and/or college level courses.
-Students admitted provisionally have to attain a minimum overall GPA of 1.6 by the end of their second semester enrolled at the college, with at least 24 credit hours of coursework attempted.
+Students not meeting the minimum academic requirements for non-conditional acceptance may be provisionally accepted.
+Provisionally accepted students are those students who have a high school GPA below 2.0.
+Students admitted provisionally must attain a minimum overall GPA of 1.6 by the end of their second semester enrolled at the college, with at least 24 credit hours of coursework attempted.
 Failure to attain this GPA will mean a minimum of one semester suspension from the college.
-Provisionally accepted student will be required to enroll in ACS100 (College Success) their first semester in attendance.